Buyout firm Apollo to double credit assets

 ONE BLOCK AWAY

-Stone Tower was founded in 2001 by Michael Levitt and Anthony Edson, who left one-time private equity behemoth Hicks, Muse, Tate & Furst Inc. Stone Tower is one block from Apollo's Manhattan offices.
+Founded in 2001 by Michael Levitt and Anthony Edson, who jumped ship from one-time private equity behemoth Hicks, Muse, Tate & Furst Inc, Stone Tower has its offices in New York's Manhattan borough just one block away from Apollo's.

-Levitt, Stone Tower's chairman and chief executive, is to join Apollo under a long-term employment agreement as vice chairman of Apollo Credit Management.
-Apollo did not disclose financial terms of the agreement.
+Levitt, who serves as chairman and chief executive of Stone Tower, is to join Apollo under a long-term employment agreement as vice chairman of Apollo Credit Management, Apollo’s credit management business.

-In October, Apollo acquired Gulf Stream Asset Management, which has $3 billion in assets under management, for $33.6 million.

 Stone Tower was advised by GreensLedge Capital Markets LLC and Weil, Gotshal & Manges LLP on the transaction with Apollo.
 Apollo was advised by Citigroup Global Markets Inc and Paul, Weiss, Rifkind, Wharton & Garrison LLP.